Tral

-Tral is a town, sub-district and a notified area committee in the Pulwama district of Indian-administered Kashmir.
-The town is situated at a distance of 40 km from summer capital, Srinagar and 26 km from district headquarters, Pulwama.
-Tral is the second largest area committee in Pulwama district.
+Tral is a town, sub-district, and a notified area committee in the Pulwama district of the Indian state of Jammu and Kashmir.
+The town is situated at a distance of 40 km from the summer capital, Srinagar and 26 km from district headquarters, Pulwama.
+Tral is the second largest municipal area committee in Pulwama district.

 History

 Gufkral represents an important site in the area.
-Gufkral is located at Banmir village in Hurdumir area of Tral, 5 km from the sub district headquarter.
-The area falls between two nallahs (streams) on an extensive deposit of Karewa (elevated table-land) where people used to live in ancient times.
+Gufkral is located at Banmir village in Hurdumir area of Tral, 5 km from the sub-district headquarters.
+The area falls between two nallahs (streams) on an extensive deposit of Karewa (elevated tableland) where people used to live in ancient times.

 Geography

 Tral is located at 33.93°N 75.1°E. The average elevation is 1662 m and its average area is 110 km2.

 The main town area of Tral is divided into two parts/divisions – Upper Tral (Tral-i-Bala) and Lower Tral (Tral-i-Payeen).
-There is a significant difference in the altitudes of these two divisions/parts as their name suggests.
+There is a significant difference in the altitudes of these two divisions/parts, as their name suggests.
 The population of Lower Tral (Tral-i-Payeen) is more than that of Upper Tral (Tral-i-Bala).